Spindel/housekeeper/README.md

 3. create foreign data wrapper on primary server
 4. create user mappings on primary server
 5. create archive tables on archive db
-6. migrate tables from primary server to archive server

 ## cron use: